protontypes/open-sustainable-technology/README.md

 - [Gold Mine Detector](https://github.com/earthrise-media/mining-detector) - Automated detection of artisanal gold mines in Sentinel-2 satellite imagery, with links to related journalism.

 ### Data Catalogs and Interfaces

+> **What?** Centralized digital repositories and tools that organize, manage, and provide access to diverse environmental and climate-related datasets.

+> **How?** These tools and repositories facilitate access to environmental and climate-related datasets and information.

 - [Climate Data Store](https://cds.climate.copernicus.eu/) - Dive into this wealth of information about the Earth's past, present and future climate.
 - [Global Fishing Watch](https://globalfishingwatch.org/) - We use cutting-edge technology to visualise, track and share data about global fishing activity in near real-time and for free.
 - [Global Wind Atlas](https://globalwindatlas.info/) - Immediately start exploring windy areas.